 Smart Scenes are a great tool for improving upon a story by customizing each cell to fit the story’s needs.
 In this example, while there are no words, a story is told simply through the use of the weather customization options!

-I can see Smart Scenes being used very often during the 2016-2017 school year and beyond.
 With so many customization options in each scene, not to mention customizable characters, and a library of search items, PLUS millions of images via Photos for Class, the opportunities for amazing storyboards are endless!
+Students have the ability to let their creativity shine through, and tell the stories they want to tell.